 Sample of the Sub-subject: Vicente Ferrer: the Miracle of giving:

 With only seventeen years was called to the fifth in the Republican band in Spanish civil war.
 Undoubtedly, this experience will influence definitively in his later humanitarian vision.

 The farmer had to return the interest-free loans and thus continue helping more people.
-Vicente Ferrer organized cooperatives to drill wells, constructed waterways, and seed banks.
-Furthermore to two schools and one hospital.
+Vicente Ferrer organised cooperatives to drill wells, constructed waterways, and seed banks.
+Furthermore, to two schools and one hospital.

 “The action is a prayer without words… Good action contains all religions, ideologies, and philosophies

 This “silent revolution” creates tensions with power that eventually expel him from India.
 Over 30,000 people led by activist Madu Metha will manifest against this expulsion.

 However, with the help of Indira Gandhi, gets back to Anantapur in the State of Andhra Pradesh, one of the poorest in India; he could not return to Maharashtra.